 Many people responded to this with sheer criticism and were skeptical about this new form of currency!
 Few of them however excitedly offered to join hands with Satoshi and help!

-A SourceForge account which acted as an open-source code repository was created to start the coding process for the first ever Bitcoin software.
-Satoshi mined the first Bitcoin block in January 2009 called ‘genesis block’.
-Thus happened the first ever bitcoin transaction on January 12th!
+A SourceForge account which acted as an open-source code repository was created to start the coding process for the first-ever Bitcoin software.
+Satoshi mined the first Bitcoin block in January 2009 called the ‘genesis block’.
+Thus happened the first-ever bitcoin transaction on January 12th!
 Satoshi did this transaction with Hal Finney, who was among the few people who helped Satoshi in these developments!

 It is worthy to note that there are no physical coins (BTC).
 All the bitcoin balances are stored in a public ledger which is accessible to anyone on the blockchain network.

 The blockchain in itself is a collection of blocks which has a collection of transactions.
 As the processes and algorithms are transparent, in practice it is almost impossible to cheat the system.

 Interestingly since the launch of the BTC, it’s fast becoming very usual and replacing the regular FIAT currency.
 Currently, with the BTC, one can trade, transact, accept, and even store the coin in a wallet.
 Series of platforms are beginning to accept it as an assured means of payment.
 Bitcoin casinos started emerging then with great speed.
 BTC casinos now have become more popular than traditional casinos and people have started enjoying the BTC online games!

 Unlike other payment processors like Payoneer, Paypal, or Credit cards, the transaction fees for BTC are comparatively low.
 The user’s privacy is also not compromised.
 The system it operates on is seemingly transparent.
 As a result of this, it is almost impossible to manipulate or lose your coin.
 Bitcoin circulation is predicted to be 21 million in quantity.
 It is expected that the last of the coin would be mined by 2050.